History, tourist information, and nearby accommodation

 Edward IV renovated Dover Castle to serve as an occasional royal residence, inserting fine new windows and fireplaces.
 We don't know if Edward ever actually stayed here, but other royals certainly did; in 1520 Emperor Charles V stayed in the castle, and Henry VIII stopped here on his way to the Field of the Cloth of Gold.
 Henry's daughter, Elizabeth I visited, but by the time Henrietta Maria of France stayed on her way to marry Charles I, it was described as 'an old building in the antique manner'.
 George de Villiers, 1st Duke of Buckingham, embarked on a lavish renovation of the Great Tower, but much of his rebuilding has been lost to time.
 The castle was briefly held by Royalist troops during the Civil War, but Parliamentary supporters from the town staged a daring raid, scaling the cliffs at night and taking the garrison by surprise.

 Dover escaped the slighting that Parliament meted out to so many other fortresses, but it could not escape the ravages of time; in the late 17th century the Great Tower was stripped of its creature comforts and used to house French prisoners of war.
 Graffiti carved into the walls by the prisoners can still be seen in places.
-During the mid-18th century the defenses were upgraded to counter the threat of invasion following the War of Austrian Succession (begun 1740) and the Seven Years War (1756).
+During the mid-18th century the defences were upgraded to counter the threat of invasion following the War of Austrian Succession (begun 1740) and the Seven Years War (1756).
 But the threat of invasion was far greater in the Napoleonic Wars (1793-1815) and this period saw the greatest rebuilding at Dover since the 13th century.

 The tunnels built by Twiss during the Napoleonic period were put to use during World War II, when they formed a naval operation centre and hospital.
 It was from here, far beneath ground level, that Vice-Admiral Bertrand Ramsay oversaw Operation Dynamo, the 'Miracle of Dunkirk' (more details below).